GenericBrandName/PC-Aligner/README.md

-Please download from the releases page to the right
+If searching for legacy version, please download from the releases page to the right